 The University of Liverpool is working in partnership with the STFC Hartree Centre and other industrial partners from the manufacturing, defence and security sectors to provide a 4 year innovative PhD training course that will equip over 60 students with the essential skills needed to become future leaders in data science, be it in academia or industry.

-Every project within the centre is offered in collaboration with an Industrial partner who as well as providing co-supervision will also offer the unique opportunity for students to access state of the art computing platforms, work on real world problems, benchmarking and data.
+Each student is based at the University of Liverpool and every project within the centre is offered in collaboration with an Industrial partner who as well as providing co-supervision and placements will also offer the unique opportunity for students to access state of the art computing platforms, work on real world problems, benchmarking and data.
 Our graduates will gain unparalleled experiences working across academic disciplines in highly sought-after topic areas, answering industry need.